-• Network
+Network

-The network has all-to-all inhibitory connectivity with all connections set to equal negative values.
+The network has all-to-all inhibitory connectivity with all connections set to equal non-positive values (initially 0).
 The network is initially set up with fast firing cells at the bottom of the graph (Cell[0], highest natural interval) and slower cells at the top (Cell[ncell-1], lowest natural interval).
 Cells in between have sequential evenly-spaced periods.